Lion Babe: 5 Things To Know About Vanessa Williams’ Talented Daughter Jillian Hervey

 1. You NEED to hear her latest single!

-Jillian Hervey is one amazing singer!
+Jillian Hervey, 27, is one amazing singer!
 Her band, Lion Babe, just released a brand new track titled, “Rockets,” featuring Moe Moks.
 There’s no music video yet, but you can hear a snippet of the song off Jillian’s Twitter and Soundcloud.
 It’s a cool mix of reggae, electronic, and a whole lot of swag.

 2. She’s combining music with fashion.